-Let’s just turn down the focus on ourselves, our wants, our must-haves (which really aren’t so must-have when we think about them), and then let’s turn up our love, our prayers, and our care for our families and others.
+Let’s just turn down the focus on ourselves, our wants, our must-haves (which really aren’t so must-have when we do get them), and then let’s turn up our love, our prayers, and our care for our families and others.
 Think of that person who may love to hear from you or receive an unexpected gift and do something for them.

 A wonderful friend of our family did something completely unexpected.
 She became our secret Santa for the 12 Days of Christmas.
 Every morning, we’d come out onto our front porch and find something to brighten our day.
 On the final twelfth day, she disclosed who the gift bringer was.
 Each year, she would be secret Santa to someone—she just let God lead her to the person.

-Do you find yourself exhausted searching through endless stores trying to find that perfect gift?
-Trying to figure out what someone really needs or what you’d like to get someone, while watching a tight December budget is a challenge.
+Now back to giving to others.
+Trying to figure out what someone really needs or what you’d like to get someone, while watching a tight December budget, is a challenge.
 So if you’re still not sure, do something different—consider gift certificates to local businesses or create redeemable coupons for your own services.

 Here are a few suggestions (would love to hear about something you did that turned out to be the best thing ever):